Tang campaign against the Eastern Turks

-The Tang campaign against the Eastern Turks of 629–630 was an armed conflict that resulted in the Tang dynasty destroying the Eastern Turkic Khaganate and annexing its territories.
+The Tang campaign against the Eastern Turks was an armed conflict between the Tang dynasty and the Eastern Turkic Khaganate in 629–630 that resulted in the Eastern Turks' destruction.

-The khaganate, led by Illig Qaghan, threatened the Tang early in the reign of Emperor Taizong (r.
+The khaganate, led by Illig Qaghan, had threatened the Tang early in the reign of Emperor Taizong (r.
 626–649).
 The Tang waited several years to prepare for war by appeasing the khaganate.
+When severe cold weather conditions destroyed a large portion of the nomadic livestock, the Eastern Turks' subjects rebelled against their rule.
+Illig's nephew Ashina Shibobi defected to the Tang and sought their support to defeat Illig.
 The Tang also formed an alliance with the Xueyantuo, a vassal of the khaganate seeking independence.
-The Tang offensive launched in the winter of 629, led by General Li Jing; the khaganate was destroyed following Illig Qaghan's capture in 630.
+The Tang offensive launched in the winter of 629, led by General Li Jing, caught Illig by surprise while negotiations were underway and massacred the Khan's camp without a fight.
+Illig Qaghan was captured by surrendered Turks in 630 and handed over to the Tang.

-Initially, the Tang attempted to settle the Eastern Turks within its borders, and left the territory north of the empire to the Xueyantuo.
-This changed when Ashina Jiesheshuai, of the Eastern Turkic royal house, attempted to assassinate Taizong.
-The Eastern Turkic Khaganate, led by Qilibi Khan, was reestablished as a Tang vassal by resettling Eastern Turks between the Great Wall and the Gobi Desert.
-The new khaganate was intended to be a buffer against the Xueyantuo.
-Qilibi Khan's reign collapsed around new year 645 from internal dissent and Xueyantuo pressure.

-The Tang made no further attempts to create an Eastern Turkic vassal.
-The hostile Second Turkic Khaganate was founded by Ilterish Qaghan during the reign of Taizong's successor, Gaozong.
+Illig died in China and the Eastern Turks were resettled on the Ordos plateau and north of the Yellow River as a buffer against the Xueyantuo.
+They rebelled several times but failed to resurrect the Eastern Turkic Khaganate until Illig's grandson Ilterish Qaghan founded the Second Turkic Khaganate in the 680s.